Silent Night, Bloody Night: Filming

-Star Mary Woronov recalled of the production: "Silent Night, Bloody Night was terrible.
-We were given a weird script, and Ted [Gershuny] tried to spark it up.
+In a retrospective interview, Woronov recalled making the film a "terrible" experience: "We were given a weird script, and Ted [Gershuny] tried to spark it up.
 He tried to make it an artistic statement, but it didn't work.
 It didn't even make much sense.
-Most people couldn't understand what was going on–which is not good, particularly for a horror film."
+Most people couldn't understand what was going on—which is not good, particularly for a horror film."
+Woronov did, however, provide favorable recollections of working with John Carradine, commenting: "It was very cold, and we all had to stay in a big old house in which we were shooting, but he never complained...
+Carradine was a real trouper."